juju/docs/src/en/network-spaces.md

 considerations when using spaces:

 - Any given subnet can be part of one and only one space.
-- All subnets within a space are considered "equal" in terms of access control, firewall rules, and routing.
+- All subnets within a space are considered "equal" in terms of routing.
-- Communication between spaces will be subject to access restrictions and isolation, such as between instances running within subnets which are members of different spaces.

 !!!
 Note:
     Network spaces are currently only supported by the MAAS and EC2 providers.

-!!!
-Note:
-    Juju's knowledge of the available spaces on the underlying cloud may lag behind recent changes.
-To force Juju to re-examine the spaces it can use, you should run the command `juju reload-spaces`.

 Having multiple subnets spanning different zones within the same space enables Juju to perform automatic distribution of an application's units across zones